-Lessons include written and audio teachings by Dharmavidya David Brazier, Head of the Amida School, and you’ll be guided through the course by a personal tutor.
+Lessons include written and audio teachings by Dharmavidya David Brazier, Founder of the Amida School, and you’ll be guided through the course by a personal tutor.

 Topics covered include: Contemplation and Worship.
 Ancestors of the Pureland Tradition, Pureland Buddhism in Everyday Life, Contemplation & Worship, and Buddhist Psychology.

 Vow 22 aims to provide its students with a comprehensive grounding in the history, philosophy and practice of Pureland Buddhism, and, in particular, the work of the founder of the Amida Order, Dharmavidya David Brazier.